nekromant/aura/README.md

 Basically that's all you need to know.
 More details in the doxygen docs.

-# Available transports:

-* dummy - A dummy transport for unit tests.
-We love unit-tests.
-Nuff said!

-* sysfs-gpio - A 'transport' that allows you to control host PC GPIO lines using the sysfs interface.
-Should serve as a more complex transport plugin example.

-* susb - A simple usb transport that does control transfers to a usb device according to a config file.
-Using this one you can interface with simplest possible USB devices that have no flash for any other logic.
-Doesn't support events.
-Needs lua, since the configuration file for it is just a lua script.

-* usb - A more complex transport over USB.
-Supports events and methods, reads the information from the target device

-* nmc - NeuroMatrix DSP transport.
-Requires experimental Easynmc Framework and ION Memory Manager.
-Aura must be running on a SoC equipped with a NeuroMatrix DSP, e.g. K1879ХБ1Я.

-Want more?
-Contribute!

 # Pull request checklist.

 Before pull-requesting, please: